k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 ### How Do I Add Actor to Stage?

-To add an Actor to Stage in a Broadway flow:
+To add an Actor to a Stage in a Broadway flow:
 1. Click anywhere in the **Stage** area to open the **Add Actors to [Stage Name]** window which displays a list of categories on the left and the built-in Actors of each categories on the right.
 2. Click **SUBMIT** to finish the action and to add the Actor to the Stage.